-- a.
-Stress authenticity and integrity of design in the rehabilitation of historic buildings and in the construction of new buildings. - b.
+- b.
 Publicly honor examples of new construction and rehabilitated structures that demonstrate excellence and compatibility in design. - c.
 Offer property owners hands-on experience and guidance for adapting and changing both residential and commercial structures to meet the demands of modern life and realities, while at the same time preserving their significant original qualities. - d.
-Consult with property owners to help them find the most practical and cost-effective means of maintaining and developing their property in accordance with the design guidelines in this manual.

-- e.
-Identify and assist in resolving conflicts between the preservation of historic structures and issues of zoning and other land use constraints. - 3.
-ENCOURAGE A LIVELY STREET ENVIRONMENT by maintaining a pedestrianfriendly streetscape.
+Consult with property owners to help them find the most practical and cost-effective means of maintaining and developing their property in accordance with the design guidelines in this manual. - e.
+Identify and assist in resolving conflicts between the preservation of historic structures and issues of zoning and other land use constraints. - ENCOURAGE A LIVELY STREET ENVIRONMENT by maintaining a pedestrianfriendly streetscape.
 Promote designs that enhance cohesiveness, compactness, and social interaction. - 4.
 PROMOTE AWARENESS OF THE ECONOMIC BENEFITS OF HISTORIC PRESERVATION AND DESIGN REVIEW.
 In particular, recognize the economic value of heritage tourism and support that value by providing visitors and tourists with a visually appealing and historically engaging town.
 Additionally, educate home owners on the availability of Tax Valuation for rehabilitation of historic homes and support applicants through the process.